JoseVS1/messaging-app-frontend/README.md

 A modern React-based messaging application with real-time chat capabilities, user authentication, and profile management.

 ## Overview
 Wisp Frontend is a single-page application built with React and Vite that provides an intuitive interface for messaging between users.
-It features user authentication, profile management, and real-time chat capabilities with a responsive design.
+It features user authentication, profile management, and chat capabilities with a responsive design.

 ## Features
 - User Authentication: Secure signup and login functionality
-- Real-time Messaging: Instant message exchange between users
 - Profile Management: View and edit user profiles with custom display names, bios, and avatars
 - User Directory: Browse all registered users to start conversations
 - Protected Routes: Authentication-based access control